zmckinnon/zmckinnon/README.md

 **Intentionality** - I admire people who prioritize things and find that they tend to be more successful.

 **Understanding** - Seeking first to understand is a critical piece of my successs.

+**Team Work** - This is how you make the whole greater than the sum of the parts.

 ## My Blind Spots